mattriley/node-module-composer/README.md

 Well known advantages of Inversion of Control include:

-- The ability to switch implementations at runtime, e.g. repositories that integrate with different database technologies.
+- Ability to switch implementations at runtime, e.g. repositories that integrate with different database technologies.
-- The ability to stub/mock/fake dependencies for testing purposes.
+- Ability to stub/mock/fake dependencies for testing purposes.

 Inversion of Control is a big (and sometimes controversial) topic and worth being familiar with.